dashinja/maid-bot/README.md

 1 - Start a local SQL server instance, and then run the SQL command found in `/server/models/schema.sql` to create the necessary database.

-2 - Next, from the root folder and run:
+2 - Next, from the root folder run:

 ```
 npm run maid-bot